JackScottTaylor/ECAnalyse/ECAnalyse/README.md

 To install the python repository, clone in to a directory of your choice and then add said directory to your PYTHONPATH.

+Alternately, in Terminal, use the command "python -m pip install -e ~/ECAnalyse/" (where ~ is the directory ECAnalyse is saved into).

 ## Prerequisites
 - numpy
 - scipy